williamFalcon/PySQLManager/README.md

 PySQLManager
 ============
-A simple class to abstract sql interactions.
+A simple class to abstract sql interactions with Python programs.

 Includes generic methods to handle most types of queries